-- LOOK: for traffic in all directions, especially to your right, before you step 2 WALK: away from the right front of the bus in full view of your driver, - 3 WAIT: Your Bus Driver will be holding his right palm up for you to wait until all traffic is stopped.
+- LOOK: for traffic in all directions, especially to your right, before you step off the bus.
+Cars sometimes pass on the right side.
+When OK... - 2 WALK: away from the right front of the bus in full view of your driver, going past the extended bus crossing arm.
+Then stop and... - WAIT: Your Bus Driver will be holding his right palm up for you to wait until all traffic is stopped. - STOP: When it is OK to cross, the Driver will give you a "thumbs up" and then point in the direction you will walk to cross the street - 5 LOOK: for moving traffic as you promptly cross and move 12 feet off the road.